Welcome to my Abundance Network review!

 Is Abundance Network a Scam or Legit?

-All I know if that it sure sounds like a cash-gifting pyramid scheme.
-I don't see how this is much different than MOBE or Digital Altitude, which were both shut down by the FTC.
+In my opinion, Abundance Network is a scam.
+It seems to be a cash-gifting pyramid scheme.
+I don’t see how this is much different than MOBE or Digital Altitude, which were both shut down by the FTC.
 This program might have less dollars attached to it, but the concept is the same.

 While they say there’s a product that you’re selling, you’re just selling the product to sell the product to sell the product.
 There’s no value in this type of thing.
 You don’t learn anything.
 You don’t acquire any new skills.